itsmartinwho/foresight-cdss-mvp/README.md

 The system currently features:
 *   **Tool A (Advisor):** An AI-powered chatbot for general medical questions.
+*   **Tool B (Clinical Engine):** A functional AI diagnostic pipeline that processes patient data, generates diagnoses with differentials, creates SOAP notes, and produces referral/prior authorization documents.

-The vision includes several advanced aspirational AI tools (B, C, D, F).
+The vision includes additional advanced AI tools (C, D, F) that are planned for future development.

 **Note:** This is a prototype.
 For detailed architecture, AI tool status, frontend and development guidelines, please refer to the comprehensive documentation in the `/docs` directory:
 *   **[System Architecture](./docs/architecture.md):** The primary source of truth for system design, AI tools, data layer, application flow, and tech stack.